MatveyGuralskiy/Leet-Code/README.md

 *1365.
 How Many Numbers Are Smaller Than the Current Number

+*1378.
+Replace Employee ID With The Unique Identifier

 *1389.
 Create Target Array in the Given Order

 *1470.
 Shuffle the Array